 A single colony from the agar was taken by loope and drop of water spread on clean slid with fixing by heat, and then staining with gram stains and then examined the bacteria cell under oil immersion by using light microscope to detect their response to the stain, sizes, shapes, and arrangement of the cells (9).

 Antimicrobial activity of Petroselinum crispum and Apium graveolens extracts on Staphylococcus aureus

--Effect of alcoholic extracts on Staphylococcus aureus
+1. Effect of aqueous extracts on Staphylococcus aureus